AmbireTech/adex-protocol/README.md

 #### Pre-approved tokens

-While OUTPACE can work with any Ethereum token that implements the ERC20 standard, not each one of them is suitable for using as campaign deposit.
+While OUTPACE can work with any Ethereum token that implements the ERC20 standard, not all of them are suitable for using as campaign deposit.
 Some tokens have fatal bugs, others allow arbitrary minting, and some are simply not liquid enough.

-This is why we feel that we need a set of pre-approved tokens.
+This is why we came up with a set of pre-approved tokens.
 For now, we've decided on DAI and ADX, but we can easily allow more.

 It's important to note that **this is not enforced on a blockchain/smart contract level**, but it's merely a UI limitation.
 If you feel that a certain token should be added, you can submit a PR to [adex-dapp](https://github.com/AdExNetwork/adex-dapp).

 #### Sign-up process

-We intend to allow publishers/advertisers to sign-up to the dApp using any pre-approved token (e.g. DAI, ADX), or with ETH (by leveraging [Uniswap](https://uniswap.io/) to automatically convert to one of the pre-approved tokens.
+We intend to allow publishers/advertisers to sign-up to the dApp using any pre-approved token (e.g. DAI, ADX), or with ETH, by leveraging [Uniswap](https://uniswap.io/) to automatically convert to one of the pre-approved tokens.

 If there's a suitable way to do it, we intend to allow opening a campaign with USD/EUR by integrating the dApp with a third-party service that allows purchasing DAI with USD/EUR.